Get what you want from your home

 If you have a new home, or if you install new appliances be sure to enroll in the manufacturer’s warranty program.
 Complete and mail any registration cards included with their product.
 Most makers now also provide for on-line enrollment.
 In new homes, manufacturer’s guarantees may extend beyond the first year warranty provided by your contractor.
 In those instances, it is certainly in your best interest to be aware of and confirm such coverages.

 Read the New Homeowner Orientation for some guidance with your new home.

 When using this website, please keep in mind that your home was likely not made in a factory.
 As a result it is unique.
 The parts of your home were fit together in the field (sometimes under extreme conditions) and joints in the materials were made by hand, not by machine.
 As a result some imperfections are expected.
 How those parts fit together is a reflection of the skills of the tradesperson and also the overall design.

-Even if you live in a tract of manufactured homes, yours sits on a unique lot, with unique soil and was constructed on the site independently of all the others.
-It was constructed with many thousands of individual parts, some of them organic.
-Once assembled these materials will interact with each other and the environment and possibly move and settle.
+Your home is unique even if you live in a tract of manufactured homes.
+The lot, soil and site assembly are all independent of the others.
+There are thousands of individual parts in every home.
+Many parts are organic in nature.
+Over time these materials will interact with each other and the environment and possibly move and settle.
 This is normal.

 Things to accept about your home

 Changes in temperature and humidity can cause building materials to expand and contract, some at different rates.
 Shrinkage of the wood members of your home is inevitable.
 Although this is most noticeable during the first year after construction, it will continue beyond that time.